CinthiaOchoa/CodePath/Notes.md

     Password for Challenge #2: OOZEdiveTRAPpine

 - 3/19/2025
     Challenge #2:
-    1. Secret Key Component 1: How many properties does each game have?
+    1. How many properties does each game have?
         A. 6
-    2. Secret Key Component 2: What is the id of the HTML element that will display a list of all games?
+    2. What is the id of the HTML element that will display a list of all games?
         A. games-container
-    3. Secret Key Component 3: Which selector would select all elements with the stats-card class?
+    3. Which selector would select all elements with the stats-card class?
         A. .stats-card
-    4. Secret Key Conponent 4: Which line number in index.js contains the start of a loop?
+    4. Which line number in index.js contains the start of a loop?
         A. 15

     Password for Challenge #3: 6games-container.stats-card15

+    Challenge #3:
+    1. How many times will this loop run when it is called with the argument GAMES_JSON?
+        A. 11
+    2. What would the output of the following code segment be?
+        A. The answer to ${x} + ${y} is ${x + y} (keyword: seafoam)
+    3. Which variable was passed to addGamesToPage in order to add all the games to the page?
+        A. GAMES_JSON

+        11seafoamGAMES_JSON